-For a much more detailed look at TRIM and garbage collection you should read Matt Smith’s article exploring the usefulness of TRIM on modern SSDs.
+For a much more detailed look at TRIM and garbage collection, you should read our article on the usefulness of TRIM on modern SSDs.

 It’s also worth remembering that these drives often use a small amount of unallocated space as a buffer for moving data around, which you’re very unlikely to be able to access.
 This would technically mean data remains on a drive even after it has been securely erased.

 Fortunately, it is possible to erase most SSDs, though this is closer to a “reset” than a wipe.
 The “ATA Secure Erase” command instructs the drive to flush all stored electrons, forcing the drive to “forget” all stored data.
 This command essentially resets all available blocks to the “erase” state, which is what TRIM uses for garbage collection purposes.

 This command does not actually write anything to the drive.
 Instead it causes the SSD to apply a voltage spike to all available NAND in unison, resetting every available block of space in one operation.
 By doing this, you will use one whole program-erase cycle for your drive – a small dent in drive life, but still unnecessary unless you’re troubleshooting.

 Most manufacturers supply software for their solid state drives in order to update firmware and perform tasks like secure erase.
 While it’s impossible for us to check every manufacturer, we’ve made a list of available downloads for major brands below.